 If you make a down payment of less than 20% on your home purchase, you could receive one of Canada Life's insured mortgage offers.
-These lower down payment mortgages are referred to has "insured" mortgages because they're required to have mortgage default insurance.
-Canada Life's insured mortgage rates are only available on 3, 4, and 5 year fixed rate terms.
+These lower down payment mortgages are referred to as insured mortgages because they're required to have mortgage default insurance.
+Canada Life's insured mortgage rates are only available on 3, 4, and 5-year fixed-rate terms.

 Getting a mortgage with Canada Life